Do you know why a 1-year study in Ireland for Indian students is sought after heavily these days?

-Dublin, the capital of the Emerald Isle, is a popular tourist destination filled with parks, museums and statues paying homage to literary laureates such as Oscar Wilde, Joyce Meyer etc. Pubs that are about a 1000-year old grace the ever-alive city centre.
+Dublin, the capital of the Emerald Isle, is a popular tourist destination filled with parks, museums, and statues paying homage to literary laureates such as Oscar Wilde, Joyce Meyer, etc. Pubs that are about a 1000-year-old grace the ever-alive city centre.

 Studying in Ireland for Indian students will be thrilling for those who like to travel to various places and capture the green garlands of nature with their photography skills.

 All of these films had scenes filmed in Ireland.
-Ireland’s landscapes breathe life into the dormant, desi travel bug in you.
-Ireland’s West Coast throngs breath-taking sceneries, docks, rocky coastlines, castles.
-Be sure to check out these places while pursuing your MS degree in Ireland.
+Ireland’s landscapes breathe life into the dormant desi travel bug in you.
+Ireland’s West Coast throngs with breathtaking sceneries, docks, rocky coastlines, and castles.
+Be sure to check out these places while pursuing your M.S. degree in Ireland.

-According to DBEI (Department of Business, Enterprise and Innovation), the majority of work permits were obtained by the Indian students than any other nationality in various fields such as IT, ICT, Finance, Medical and Business in 2019.
+According to DBEI (Department of Business, Enterprise, and Innovation), the majority of work permits were obtained by Indian students than any other nationality in various fields such as IT, ICT, Finance, Medical, and Business in 2022.

-19 of the top 20 pharmaceutical and biopharmaceutical companies in the world are based in Ireland.
-They constantly attract graduates with MS degrees in Irish universities.
-Indian students thinking of where to go after a UG degree in biotech, pharma, biomedical, instrumentation can seek Ireland for higher studies.
+19 of the world’s top 20 pharmaceutical and biopharmaceutical companies are in Ireland.
+They constantly attract graduates with MS degrees from Irish universities.
+Indian students considering where to go after a UG degree in biotech, pharma, biomedical, and instrumentation can seek Ireland for higher studies.

 So here is the answer to the much-awaited question, “How to work in Ireland post-graduation”.

 The Irish government offers a 2-year post-study work visa for Indian students in Ireland to seek employment after their graduation.